-$$FRROR = \sum{l \in L \mid t \leq r(l) < 1} \left( \frac{FEC{r(l)}}{FEC_t} - 1 \right)$$

-a sum over all links carrying a flow

-exceeding the tolerable loss limit except

-the links passing the entire traffic (2)
+$$ROR = \sum{l \in L \mid t \le r(l) < 1} \left(\frac{FEC{r(l)}}{FEC_t} - 1 \right)$$ a sum over all links carrying a flow exceeding the tolerable loss limit except the links passing the entire traffic

 The links carrying the entire traffic are skipped in the sum index of equation (2), since the FEC required for the compensation of failures of such links is infinite.
-If the link is critical by the network topology, any routing suggestion will unavoidably pass its entire traffic through such a link, and therefore without a risk of affecting the comparison, the corresponding "equivalent" infinite components can be removed from the FRROR rates of all suggested routings in order to compare their remaining portions.
-We are assuming that none of considered multi-path routing schemes may pass its entire traffic through a non-critical single link.
+If in a given network topology the link is critical, any routing suggestion will unavoidably pass its entire traffic through that link.
+Therefore, without affecting the comparison, the corresponding "equivalent" infinite components are removed from the ROR rates of all suggested routings and their remaining portions are compared.
+By construction (Sections 4 and 5) none of considered multi-path routing schemes passes its entire traffic through a non-critical single link.

-We compute the $FEC_p$ function with a Maximum Distance Separable (MDS) code, e.g. a Reed-Solomon code.
-By the choice of an MDS code, the condition for a successful decoding of all original media packets of the transmission FEC block is the reception of exactly the same number of packets (of any type: media or redundant) as there are original media packets in the FEC block.
+We compute the FEC_p function with a Maximum Distance Separable (MDS) code, e.g. a Reed-Solomon code [Seroussi86], [Schwarz02].
+The MDS code ensures that we can successfully decode all original media packets of the transmission FEC block if we receive exactly the same number of packets (of any type: media or redundant) as there are original media packets in the FEC block.

-In order to compute the transmission block size $FEC_p \ge M$ , we must fix a desired Decoding Error Rate (DER), i.e. the acceptable decoding failure probability at the receiver.
+In order to compute the transmission block size $FEC_p \ge M$, we must fix a desired Decoding Error Rate (DER), i.e. the acceptable decoding failure probability at the receiver.

 In order to collect a mean of M packets at the receiver, M/(1-p) packets must be transmitted at the sender.
 However the probability of receiving M-1 packets or M-2 packets (which makes the decoding impossible) remains high.
 Therefore for transmitting blocks carrying a small number (M) of media packets, we must send much more redundant packets in the block than is necessary to receive an average of M packets at the receiver side.
-In order to maintain a very low probability $\delta$ of receiving less than M packets ( $\delta \leq DER$ ) the average number of received packets should be much higher than M.
+In order to maintain a very low probability δ of receiving less than M packets $(\delta \leq DER)$ the average number of received packets should be much higher than M.